lestece/BIM-Dance-Studio/README.md

 The site was developed as the Project Portfolio 1 for the _Full Stack Software Developer Diploma_ at the [Code Insitute](https://codeinstitute.net/).
 I'd like to thank my mentor, __Seun__, for her encouragement, positivity and invaluable feedback given during our sessions.
-I'd also like to thank the __Slack__ Community for all of the help that directly and indirectly it provides on a daily basis to my learning and improvement.
+I'd also like to thank the __Slack__ Community for all of the help that directly and indirectly it provides on a daily basis to my learning and improvement, and for the helpful feedback given on this project.

 [Back to top ↑](README.md/#bim-dance-studio)